1zumiSagiri/Autograding-Images/README.md

 ## Creating a new image

-Instructors should read UB CSE's [Autolab Public Documentation](https://github.com/UB-CSE-IT/Autolab-Public-Documentation) to learn how to create a new autograding image.
+Instructors should read UB CSE's [Public Autolab Documentation](https://napps.cse.buffalo.edu/docs/autolab) to learn how to create a new autograding image.
 Then, create a Dockerfile that meets our requirements for standardization.

 ### Author label